stimms/Blog/blog/source/_posts/html-5-data-visualizations-part-6-visual-jazz.md

 # Interaction

 Animation are all very well and are great for leveraging the [halo effect](http://en.wikipedia.org/wiki/Halo_effect)to ensure that people are enthusiastic about your application, but they aren't all that useful overall.Fortunately, d3.js defines the ability to add event listeners to your visualizationpermitting interaction.
 When I first played with them I used them to change the colours on bars as of the graph as I hovered over them.
-In his D3 book â€œInteractive Data Visualizationâ€ [Scott Murray](http://twitter.com/alignedleft)points out that this effect can be better created using only CSS' hover pseudo selector.
+In his D3 book "Interactive Data Visualization" [Scott Murray](http://twitter.com/alignedleft)points out that this effect can be better created using only CSS' hover pseudo selector.
 That's unfortunate because up until I read that section it was going to be my example.
 Instead let's try adding extra information to the bar.

 This ended up being way more complex than I had originally planned so let's build it up nice and slow.
 The first thing is that we add some additional information to each of the month bars.
 Here we've added weekly percentages to each month.